2007 Frankford Ave

 I didn’t think I’d be a pastor when I first showed up to Frankford Ave. almost fifteen years ago.
 I was looking for a place I could call home, a place that would “get me,” include me, welcome me.
 Egyptians who are rebelling from their oddly Evangelical upbringing can’t really find a place to call home.
 My faith was teetering.
 Post-9/11, the War on Terror looming, I didn’t know if I could find Christians that wanted to actually love their neighbor.
 I found that with Circle of Hope.
 Not just because of our commitment to peace, but also because someone remembered my name!
 That changed my life and saved my faith.
 I finally found Christians that didn’t make me ashamed of my faith!

-I began serving as pastor in September 2010 when we launched our first successful “hive” of a “hived” congregation on North Broad.
+I began serving as pastor in September 2010 when we launched our first second generation multiplication.
+Just like our cells, our congregation multiply.
+We want to keep making space for the next person (maybe you).
+Our congregation on North Broad was the first multiplication from a multiplication.
 In September of 2018, that congregation consolidated with the one on Frankford Ave., and I began serving there primarily.
 Before pastoring, I was a social studies teacher in Philly.
 I’m a big-time Bible and theology nerd.
 I love home-cooking: baking bread and dessert, and smoking big cuts of meat in my North Philly backyard.
 I love and hate Philly sports.
 And I write about all that and more on my blog, more than self-expression.

 What To Expect